 - Visible color day/night cameras are repeatedly rendered ineffective by low contrast lighting or blooming bright light conditions; however, Kintronics Thermal Imaging Systems provide unhindered, real-time scene playback of any security scenario.

 The thermal camera systems are custom configured to your exact requirements.
-Models include short, medium and long range systems.
-Models can be selected with both thermal and optical cameras.
-Models can also be selected with adaptive IR illumination.
-Take a look at our long range night-vision camera systems.
+Models include short, medium and long-range systems.
 All these models are available with network connections so they can be integrated with other IP cameras.

 |EXSRTI18PTH||Attaches to your Network providing 1220 meters upright man recognition or 2440 meters vehicle recognition.|